 The Students' Union is run by students and represents them on and off campus.
 Presidential elections are by popular vote and all students who have completed two years at the University are eligible for election.

-A full-time President, elected each year by popular ballot, directs the entire administration of the Students' Union and its activities, through the permanent Administrative Officer.
+The full-time President directs the entire administration of the Students' Union and its activities.

-Other full-time officers include the Education Vice-President who works towards the implementation of Student Union education policy and in assisting students with problems they may encounter in the University; Director of Overseas Students who deals with specific problems these students may encounter while in Australia.
+Other full-time officers include the Education Vice-President who works towards the implementation of Students' Union education policy; the Welfare-Research Officer concerned with helping students with problems they may encounter in the University; Director of Overseas Students who deals with specific problems these students may encounter while in Australia.